AlexandreDecan/sismic/docs/format.rst

         assert isinstance(statechart, model.Statechart)

-The parser performs an automatic validation against the YAML schema of the next subsection, and also validates the resulting statechart using :py:meth:`sismic.model.StateChart.validate`.
+The parser performs an automatic validation against the YAML schema of the next subsection.

 YAML validation schema